Trojan Nuclear Power Plant: After 1993 decision not to restart

 The spent fuel was transferred from cooling pools to 34 concrete and steel storage casks in 2003.

 The site in 2022.
 Site of the water cooling tower is in the foreground.

 In 1993 a member of the plant operations staff made and sold coffee mugs with the inscription: Trojan Defueling Team Member and a caption under the logo that said "Will Work For Food".
 The mugs sold fast and at least a second batch were made.

 In 2005, the reactor vessel and other radioactive equipment were removed from the Trojan plant, encased in concrete foam, shrink-wrapped, and transported intact by barge along the Columbia River to Hanford Nuclear Reservation in Washington, where it was buried in a pit and covered with 45 ft of gravel, which made it the first commercial reactor to be moved and buried whole.
 It was awaiting transport to the Yucca Mountain Repository until that project was canceled in 2009.

 The iconic 499 ft cooling tower, visible from Interstate 5 in Washington and U.S. Route 30 in Oregon, was demolished in 2006 via dynamite implosion at 7:00 a.m.
 PDT on Sunday, May 21.
 This event marked the first implosion of a cooling tower at a nuclear plant in the United States.
 Additional demolition work on the remaining structures continued through 2008.
 The central office building and the reactor building were demolished by Northwest Demolition and Dismantling in 2008.
 Remaining are five buildings: two warehouses, a small building on the river side, a guard shack, and offices outside the secured facility.
 It is expected that demolition of the plant will cost approximately $230 million, which includes the termination of the plant possession-only license, conventional demolition of the building and continuing cost for storage of used nuclear fuel.

 A number of the civil defense sirens that were originally installed within a 10 mi radius of Trojan, to warn of an incident at the plant that could endanger the general public, continue to stand in the Washington cities of Longview, Kelso, and Kalama.
 Some of the other sirens, which have been removed, have been repurposed as tsunami warning sirens along the Oregon coast.
 While there are no plans to remove the remaining sirens, the city of Longview has removed a few of the sirens on an as-needed basis to make way for other projects.

-Heliport

-Trojan Heliport was a 60 x 60 ft.
-(18 x 18 m) private turf heliport located at the power plant.
-It is no longer listed in the FAA website.